 - Group cards from different perspectives depending on your needs.
-You can group cards on the Boards tool by Label, Assignee, or Activity.
+You can group cards on the Boards tool by Label, Assignee, Due date or Activity.
 Each group is represented by a horizontal swim lane.
-Note: if an activity associated with a board is marked done, any cards related to that activity are no longer visible on the board.
+Note: If an activity associated with a board is marked done, any cards related to that activity are no longer visible on the board.

 - Maximize the board view to be able to view more cards at once.